Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country

 Should Raisi win, Iran is expected to retreat from the kind of nascent international engagement seen during Rouhani's first term.

-Raisi's history may deter some voters -- the 56-year-old cleric was a member of the so-called "Death Commission," which presided over the summary executions of thousands of political prisoners in the summer of 1988 -- but Rouhani won't necessarily benefit.
-Many voters may simply not bother to vote at all.
-In a tight contest, a traditionally high turnout among conservatives could be enough to give Raisi victory.
+Raisi's history may deter some voters -- the 56-year-old cleric was a member of the so-called "Death Commission," which presided over the summary executions of thousands of political prisoners in the summer of 1988.

 However, Rouhani has history on his side: no sitting President has failed to win a second term since 1981.